HSA compliant - CPD accredited Trusted by 50,000+ professionals

 How long is the Abrasive Wheels Certificate valid?

 Your Abrasive Wheels Certificate is valid for 3 years from the date of issue.
-After this period, a Abrasive Wheels Refresher course is recommended to renew your certification and update your knowledge with any changes in best practices or regulations.
+After this period, an Abrasive Wheels Refresher course is recommended to renew your certification and update your knowledge with any changes in best practices or regulations.

 What happens if I fail the assessment?